Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube-revisited/index.md

 };
 ```

-After that, update the original request to the `/youtubei/v1/player` endpoint to include the retrieved timestamp in the body.
-The final JSON payload should look like this:
+Finally, update the original request to the `/youtubei/v1/player` endpoint to include the retrieved value inside the JSON payload.
+Specifically, the timestamp should be passed as part of an additional top-level object called `playbackContext`:

 ```json
 // POST https://www.youtube.com/youtubei/v1/player?key=AIzaSyA8eiZmM1FaDVjRy-df2KTyQ_vz_yYM39w